search icon

 Subscription Business Model Benefits

 There are many benefits to using a subscription business model.
 Rather than having to continually put marketing dollars toward customer acquisition and retention, the customer doesn’t have to be reminded to repurchase.
 This is also beneficial for sales projections.
-You can count on a certain number of sales based on the number of subscriptions.
+A business with this product model can (largely) count on a certain number of sales based on the number of subscriptions it has.
 Here are some other subscription business model advantages:

 • Subscription models are convenient for customers.